-In this measurement, we aim to directly measure the attenuation from Rayleigh scattering in a wide range of vacuumultraviolet (VUV) wavelengths in liquid argon.
-This measurement will support the advancement of scintillation photon analysis in liquid argon time projection chambers (LArTPCs) and innovate new error reduction capabilities for neutrino experiments such as DUNE and SBND as well as dark matter experiments such as DarkSide.
+In this measurement, we aim to measure light attenuation from Rayleigh scattering in liquid argon for a range of vacuum-ultraviolet (VUV) wavelengths from 124 to 180 nm.
+This measurement will support the advancement of scintillation photon analysis in liquid argon time projection chambers (LArTPCs) and innovate new error reduction capabilities for neutrino experiments such as DUNE and dark matter experiments such as DarkSide.